 - cancers, such as invasive cervical cancer, lung cancer, Kaposi's sarcoma, carcinomas, and lymphomas

-- cytomegalovirus, a viral infection that can cause blindness
+- cytomegalovirus, a viral infection that can cause blindness and other complications

 - pneumocystis pneumonia, a fungal form of pneumonia that can be fatal